35% increase in matches that resulted in a meeting

 After

-Members could privately express interest in meeting with someone by marking them as a “preferred match,” signaling the algorithm to prioritize the pairing.
+Users could privately express interest in meeting with someone by marking them as a “preferred match,” signaling the algorithm to match them together when the next set of matches was released.

 Original issue: Non relevant matches